 - Start gathering boxes (always look for free moving boxes), or buy reusable bins that you can use for moving.
-Free moving boxes are always better than buying them and usually pretty easy to find with a bit of online searching.
+Free moving boxes are always better than buying them and are usually pretty easy to find with a bit of online searching.

-- Print off moving labels and start planning ahead creating lists for each room in your new house.
+- Print off moving labels and start planning ahead, creating lists for each room in your new house.

 - Celebrate!
 You just bought a house!